Karl Freiherr von Müffling: Biography

 His business qualities and common sense were greatly valued, though the temperamental differences between Müffling and Gneisenau often led to friction, especially as the former was in a measure the representative of the antiquated topographical school of strategists, to whom (rightly in the main) the disaster of the Battle of Jena was attributed.
 In the interval between the first occupation of Paris and the Hundred Days, Müffling served as chief of the staff to the Russian General Michael Andreas Barclay de Tolly and to General Friedrich Graf Kleist von Nollendorf.
 He was Prussian commissioner at the Duke of Wellington's headquarters in the Waterloo campaign, and was involved in the various controversies which centred round the events at the Battle of Waterloo on 18 June 1815.

 After the final fall of Napoleon Müffling was a signatory to the Convention of St. Cloud and later served on the staff of the Army of Occupation in France.
 For some months he was military governor of Paris.
 He spent a part of his time on the Rhine in survey work, and was employed by King Frederick William III in various diplomatic missions.
 In 1821 he became chief of the general staff at Berlin, and though he has been accused of indulging his taste for topographical work at the expense of training for war, his work was not wasted, for he gave an excellent organization to the general staff, and executed elaborate and useful surveys.
 In 1829 he visited Constantinople and St Petersburg in connection with negotiations for peace between Russia and Turkey.
 He took a prominent part in the military and civil history of Prussia, and from 1838 to 1847 was governor of Berlin.
 He was also the inventor of a system of hachuring for maps.
-Failing health compelled his retirement in the latter year, and he died on 10 January 1851, at his estate of Ringhofen near Berlin.
+Failing health compelled his retirement in the latter year, and he died on 10 January 1851, at his estate of Ringhofen.